magicBorscht/selfwordle/README.md

 - Works on pure pythonium.
 - Totally automatic.
 - Does not include NFTs.
+- Not written in Rust.
-- A dead parrot not guaranteed but can be gifted for downloading.
+- A dead parrot is not guaranteed but can be gifted for downloading.
 Randomly.